 Asset Allocation Portfolio Examples: Diversified Solutions for Different Client Profiles

 These options simplify the process of developing an investment mix.
-Rather than exploring dozens of different fund or portfolio choices that may align to your retirement objectives, an advisor can guide you through a simple questionnaire to help identify the asset allocation portfolio that best meets your needs.
+Rather than exploring dozens of different fund or portfolio choices that may align to your retirement objectives, a financial professional can guide you through a simple questionnaire to help identify the asset allocation portfolio that best meets your needs.
 For example, you may want a portfolio within the variable annuity that seeks future income, or one that pursues higher long-term growth.
-Additionally, you can ask your advisor for help selecting asset allocation portfolios that complement investments in other accounts, helping achieve proper diversification across the entire retirement strategy.
+Additionally, you can ask your financial professional for help selecting asset allocation portfolios that complement investments in other accounts, helping to achieve proper diversification across the entire retirement strategy.

 Assembling and managing investment portfolios is time-consuming.
 But with asset allocation portfolios, a professional investment management team creates the investment mix and ensures it remains properly balanced based on the fund’s underlying investment strategy year after year.

 For example, an investment team creating asset allocation portfolios typically researches market and asset classes performance, runs simulations to test and optimize portfolios, and then selects appropriate funds from a list of quality investment firms.
 Once they’ve created the portfolios, the investment team continually monitors performance and makes adjustments as needed.